 With the release of SkyDrive client and Google Drive, backing up files to the cloud has become easier than ever.
 While SkyDrive offers 7GB free storage (25 GB free upgrade for loyal users), Google Drive offers 5GB free storage space for all users.
 Both services let you extend the storage space by purchasing paid storage.

 As we all know, SkyDrive and Google Drive clients are available for Windows.
 If you have already installed and using SkyDrive and Google Drive, you probably have noticed that one can easily drag-and-drop a file to SkyDrive or Google Drive folder to sync the file to the account.

-But if you want to backup a large number of files by transferring files to your account, dragging and dropping files may take quite a while.
-So, what’s the best way to easily send large number of files to SkyDrive or Google Drive folder?
+But if you want to back up a large number of files by transferring files to your account, dragging and dropping files may take quite a while.
+So, what’s the best way to easily send a large number of files to SkyDrive or Google Drive folder?

 The best way is to add SkyDrive and Google Drive shortcuts to the Send to menu.
 By adding SkyDrive and Google Drive shortcuts to the Send to menu, you will be able to send files in a jiffy.

 Step 1: Navigate to C:\Users\UserName directory (“C” is your Windows installation drive letter, and “UserName” is your user account name).
 Right-click on SkyDrive and select Create Shortcut.
 Also, do a right-click on Google Drive and click Create Shortcut.

 Step 2: Open Run dialog box.
 To do this, simultaneously press Windows + R keys.
 In the dialog, type shell:sendto and hit enter key to open SendTo folder.